vanilla-manifesto/vanilla-di-manifesto/README.md

 - [TypeScript](./ts/)
 - [Swift](./swift/)

-However, we're always welcome to add examples for other languages above.
+However, we always welcome to add examples for other languages above.
 Feel free to send a pull request.